ktenzer/operator-helloworld/README.md

   when: toggle_message
 ```
 #### Add parameter to the Operator Custom Resource
-By default the auto-generated CR is not parameterized.
-Here we will add the toggle_message parameter.
-As you can see above any parameters under the spec are automatically visible in Ansible.
+Here we will add the toggle_message parameter to the CR.
+Any parameters under the CR spec are automatically visible in Ansible.
 This is how you get input from your users.
+In addition as you may have noticed you can access CR metadata using the ansible_operator_meta parameter in ansible.
+In the above example that is the name os the namespace.

 ```$ vi config/samples/cache_v1_hello.yaml```